OpenUnison/openunison.github.io/docs/identity providers/azuread.md

 1. AzreAD provisioning target - Targets are how OpenUnison communicates with remote services.
 The EntraID target knows how to authenticate to EntraID and load users based on their `userPrinicipalName` and translates the group ids the user is a member of into group names.
 2. Custom authentication chain - A custom authentication chain, written in JavaScript, retrieves the authenticated user, loads the EntraID target, finds the user, and stores the user's groups in the authenticated user's object.

 The target is straight forward.
 It uses the same identity as OpenUnison's OIDC configuration.
-The additional permissions we added gives it the ability to prerform the look.
+The additional permissions we added gives it the ability to perform the lookup.

 The custom authentication is where the actual mapping happens.
 Here's the javascript snippet: